-Contractor agrees that it will cooperate with the District and law enforcement, where necessary, in any investigations into a Breach.
+Contractor agrees that it will cooperate with the District and law enforcement, where necessary, in any investigations into a Breach of Contractor's system.
 Any costs incidental to the required cooperation or participation of the Contractor or its' officers, employees or Subcontractors, as related to such investigations, will be the sole responsibility of the Contractor if the Breach is attributable to Contractor or its Subcontractors.